SEND Information Report

 What arrangements are in place for children with other SEND support needs?

-- Parents of children at SEND Support level and SEND support level plus meet with the class teacher four times annually to discuss the child’s progress, review their This is Me booklets and set targets for their new booklet.
+- Parents of children at SEND Support level and SEND support level plus meet with the class teacher three times annually to discuss the child’s progress, review their This is Me booklets and set targets for their new booklet.

 - The parents can also meet with the SENCo/SLT by appointment anytime throughout the school year.